 IT modernization refers to the strategic overhaul and upgrading of a company's information technology infrastructure, systems, and practices.
 Modernization will align with current technological trends and meet evolving business needs.
 This can encompass a wide range of initiatives, from migrating to cloud-based solutions to implementing advanced cybersecurity measures and adopting agile development methodologies.

-Take, for example, the need to address legacy or outdated systems.
-These pose significant challenges in terms of user experience, maintenance, compatibility issues, and security risks.
+Organizations today are driven by several factors to prioritize IT modernization.
+One of the primary drivers is the need to address legacy or outdated systems that pose significant challenges in terms of user experience, maintenance, compatibility issues, and security risks.
 For instance, relying on legacy infrastructure can leave businesses vulnerable to cyber threats and data breaches, as outdated systems may lack the necessary security patches and updates.

 Recent insights into retail banking indicate that these organizations are leaning on modernization to unlock customer experience enhancements.
 A survey of leaders at financial institutions in Europe and the U.S. highlights that three-quarters of the banks surveyed believe they need to modernize.
 They also understood the need to phase out legacy systems to implement customer service enhancements.